LetMeR00t/TA-thehive-cortex/README.md

 * [ Licence ](#licence)

 # Introduction
-This TA allows to **add interaction features** between [Cortex (TheHive project)](https://thehive-project.org/) and Splunk.
+This TA allows to **add interaction features** between [TheHive or Cortex (TheHive project)](https://thehive-project.org/) and Splunk.
 It allows to retrieve all tasks in Cortex and to execute new tasks from Splunk, from a search or from a predefined dashboard.
 All data types work with the exception of "file" because Splunk does not allow to send a file easily.

 **Note**: